PRODYNA/marcel_knowhow_main/README.md

 - No design and conception related artifects

 ## Architectural and Technical Compromises
+- No Security
+- No Personalization
+- No Internationalization (i18n)
 - No General Architecture documents.
 - No unit, integration or end-to-end tests
 - No 100% clean separation of concerns (e.g., this repo contains the AI generator script)